MagRelo/laborMarket/README.md

 ## Liquid Labor Market

 Servésa is designed to bring transparency to the availability, pricing, and scheduling of labor.
-By creating a new type of employment contract we can reduce transaction costs for both pricipals and agents and unlock new opportunities for profitable cooperation.
+By creating a new type of employment contract we can reduce transaction costs for both principals and agents and unlock new opportunities for profitable cooperation.

 As this strategy focuses on reducing transaction costs we expect it to be most valuable when applied to areas where a) there is high transaction costs around finding and retaining labor, b) work is intermittent, and c) where the agents are somewhat interchangeable but difficult to directly compare (e.g., software developers).

 ## Implementation

 We'll create a unique token to represent each agent's unit of work.
-We'll then create financial incentives around how tokens are priced and redeemed to better align the incentives of prinicipals and agents.
+We'll then create financial incentives around how tokens are priced and redeemed to better align the incentives of principals and agents.

 ## Example

 1. Alice is smart contract security specialist.
-She creates a profile on Servesa to advertise her availablity and to handle the billing for her services.
+She creates a profile on Servesa to advertise her availability and to handle the billing for her services.

     _Behind the scenes, a smart contract is deployed that creates a unique, [non-fungible token](https://hackernoon.com/an-overview-of-non-fungible-tokens-5f140c32a70a) to represent Alice's work.
 Each token is sequential and the sequence number represents the order that Alice is expected to redeem them.
 If, for example, two token holders were both trying to schedule Alice for an upcoming project, Alice is expected to honor the earlier tokens first.
 There is no requirement to redeem the tokens in order – it simply acts as a signal to help Alice and the token holders coordinate scheduling (it is also in Alice's economic interest for her to honor the priority of the tokens – more on that later.)_